Your Top 10 Open Source No Code Platforms: A Quick Guide

 • According to the market research study published by P&S Intelligence, the global no-code market will witness a 31.1% CAGR during 2020–2030 to reach $187.0 billion by 2030 (source).

-It is clear that the industry and the ecosystem are growing at an increasing pace and the prevalence of citizen development and the reduced cost of no-code platforms to deploy will support this growth right into the late 2020s.
+The industry and the ecosystem are growing at an increasing pace.
+The prevalence of citizen development and the reduced cost of no-code platforms to deploy will support this growth right into the late 2020s.

 What is an Open-Source No-Code Development Platform?

-A typical no-code development environment consists of these characteristics:
+A typical no-code development platform environment consists of these characteristics:

 1. Drag and drop interfaces allow for easy development processes.